AndBible/docs-wiki/Support.md

 Please refrain from asking questions via Play Store.
 Use above support channels instead.
 Thank you!

 # Tutorial videos

+We have prepared many useful tutorial videos that help you get better grasp of the features.
+Please click the following links to watch them.

 - [New Features in Bible Study App v4.0](https://youtu.be/f2cf6-7liMo)
 - [Bible Study App (Introduction to v4.0)](https://youtu.be/xf7m4rSuxGw)
 - [Creating and Configuring Windows](https://youtu.be/N7awlmZXFdQ)